With some of the best and most accessible beaches on the island, Porto Vecchio has become Corsica's number one tourist

-Santa Giulia is another very popular beach and arguably the most photogenic of all the beaches in L'Extrême Sud - it sits in a magnificent horseshoe bay with its shallow and translucent water making it the perfect swimming spot for the little ones.
+Santa Giulia is another very popular beach and arguably the most photogenic of all the beaches in L'Extrême Sud, voted as France's eight best beach in the same Tripadvisor poll that awarded its neighbour, Palombaggia Beach, as the crowning beach in the country.
+It sits in a magnificent horseshoe bay with its shallow and translucent water making it the perfect swimming spot for the little ones.
 Around 10-15 minutes drive from Porto Vecchio, the beach has two access roads.
 The first road via Bocca dell'Oro offers spectacular views as you ascend to the Golfe de Santa Giulia.
 This will bring you to the northern part of the bay which is usually less busy.
 The second road, a little further south on the N198, brings you to the central part of the beach with car parking available alongside the pine trees that back onto the beach.

 In contrast to Palombaggia it has pale yellow sand but it can be just as crowded as its more famous cousin.
 It has a good selection of shops and restaurants and it is also very popular with water sports enthusiasts.

 This exquisite bay situated 7km north of Porto Vecchio with its fine sweep of yellow sand is more than worth a visit.
 While you're there you can check out the near perfect Genoese tower which dominates the peninsula.
 It has a long sweep of soft white sand and is backed by a pine forest, ideal for any members of the party who need shade.

 If there is a breeze on the day you plan to visit it is well worth taking a body board with you to surf some of the breaking waves.
 That said the beach is also great for younger children as there is a nice wide stretch of warm shallow water too.